DitroniX/IPEM-SIX-ESP32C5-ATM90E32-IoT-Mains-Power-Energy-Monitor/README.md

  - A **galvanically isolated OPTO output** can be used to safely connect or drive a range of external systems or devices.

- - Two **expansion ports**, SPI and I2C, facilitate an optional display panel
+ - Two **expansion ports**, SPI and I2C, facilitate an optional display panel, including MicroSD card.

  -  **MicroSD card**, for buffering or logging data.
 This is mounted in the display panel.